FOR CHARITABLE FUNDRAISING PLATFORMS

 By proactively addressing these considerations, companies can better navigate the regulatory landscape and ensure compliance with new requirements for online charitable campaigns.

-Change empowers companies to comply with California AB 488, fostering a responsible and ethical cause marketing environment.
+Whether you are launching round-ups, checkout donations, percent-of-purchase campaigns, sweepstakes, auctions, or a multi-nonprofit giving platform, Change helps make AB 488 compliance more manageable from day one and empowers companies to comply with California AB 488, fostering a responsible and ethical cause marketing environment.
 Book a demo with us today to learn more.